Bryan6734/Rate-My-Course/README.md

-# Rate-My-Teacher
+# Rate-My-Courses
-⭐️ A website where Milton students can rate the teachers they've had for certain courses.
+⭐️ A website where Milton students can login and rate the different courses they've taken at Milton!